rust-lang/reference/src/items/external-blocks.md

 current crate and are the basis of Rust's foreign function interface.
 These are akin to unchecked imports.

-Two kind of item _declarations_ are allowed in external blocks: [functions] and [statics].
+Two kinds of item _declarations_ are allowed in external blocks: [functions] and [statics].
 Calling functions or accessing statics that are declared in external blocks is only allowed in an `unsafe` context.